Antpap07/Faitagram/README.md

-# Faitagram - Don't Use This (Doesn't work anymore)-
+# Faitagram - Don't Use This (Rebuild)-
 A Bruter for FAcebook, twITter, and InstAGRAM.
-Made with python, developed from brut3k1t.
+Made with python, developed from brut3k1t, edited from antpap07.

 [You will need python!]